tinkrmind/hackingTheBrowser/pureCSSminesweeper/README.md

 ## Method of Analysis

 The game is writted in Haml and SCSS which are both just user friendly ways of writing HTML and CSS respectively.
 But they also provide some additional functionality, e.g. variables in SCSS which are absent in CSS.
 The variables are replaced with their value when the actual CSS is compiled.
 I wanted to make sure that I was studying the pure CSS and not SCSS, so I looked only at the compiled CSS and that is what I will be discussing today.
 I also used [this](https://github.com/imsun/CSS-Minesweeper) CSS minesweeper game to get a better understanding of the game.
 I found it helpful to consider a simpler version of the game comprising of a minefield of 2x1 boxes.
+It's also on codepen [here](https://codepen.io/tinkrmind/pen/NYLvzq).

 <p align="center">
   <img width=600px  src="https://i.imgur.com/mU7EwEd.jpg">